Braemar (LSE: BMS)

 Financials

-Braemar’s FY24 trading update was in line with expectations, with revenues of c £150m and underlying operating profit of c £18m.
-Underlying operations continue to expand and diversify and the company remains well-positioned to drive its future growth strategy.
-The trading outlook is promising and Braemar should be able to leverage its strong balance sheet in pursuit of strategic growth.
-We have maintained our underlying estimates for FY24 and FY25, but edge down the valuation based on the lower FY24 dividend expectations.
-The revised valuation offers nearly 100% upside.
+Braemar’s FY24 results were in line with expectations, with revenues flat but operating profits down, having been hit by one-off costs and strong comparatives.
+The underlying operations continue to expand and diversify, which drove an 8% increase in FY24 fixtures, and the company remains well-positioned to drive its future growth strategy.
+The trading outlook for FY25 is promising and Braemar should be able to leverage its strong balance sheet in pursuit of strategic growth.
+We have maintained our underlying revenue and operating profit estimates for FY25 and FY26, but rolled over the base year for the valuation, which results in a modest increase in the valuation from 500p to 535p per share, offering c 70% upside.

 Y/E Feb Revenue (£m) EBITDA (£m) PBT (£m) EPS (fd) (p) P/E (x) P/CF (x)